Mercedes GLA SUV - MPG, running costs & CO2

 The Mercedes GLA range offers conventional petrol and diesel engines, plus a plug-in hybrid

-GLA buyers can choose between three petrol engines and two diesels, with fuel consumption spanning from 34mpg to over 50mpg; reasonable figures for a small SUV, if nothing groundbreaking.
+GLA buyers choose between a range of petrol and diesel engines, with fuel consumption spanning from 34mpg to over 50mpg; reasonable figures for a small SUV, if nothing groundbreaking.

-Two high-performance AMG versions are also tempting but cost significantly more to run.
+Two high-performance AMG versions are tempting, but cost significantly more to buy or lease and run.
 Those looking to save fuel or reduce their company-car tax bills should look at the GLA 250 e plug-in hybrid.
-Thanks to a battery and electric motor, it can manage over 30 miles before the petrol engine is required, a figure that rose to 48 miles in 2023 when a bigger battery was added as part of a facelift.
+Thanks to a battery and electric motor, it can manage more than 30 miles before the petrol engine is required, a figure that rose to 48 miles in 2023 when a bigger battery was added as part of a facelift.
 For drivers who want a fully electric small Mercedes SUV, the EQA is heavily based on the GLA, and returns a range of around 200 miles.

 Mercedes GLA MPG & CO2

-The entry-level GLA 180 and GLA 200 both use a 1.3-litre turbo petrol engine that's designed for efficiency but has to work fairly hard to lug around an SUV, so manage up to 42mpg.
-The GLA 250 gets a larger 2.0-litre petrol with more power and fuel-efficiency of 37.2mpg was previously available but is no longer offered.
+The entry-level GLA 200 uses a 1.3-litre turbo petrol engine that's designed for efficiency but has to work fairly hard to lug around an SUV, so can only manage up to 42mpg.
+A GLA 250 with a larger 2.0-litre petrol, more power and fuel-efficiency of 37.2mpg was previously available but is no longer offered.

 Fitted with 2.0-litre turbocharged petrol engines and four-wheel drive, the GLA 35 and 45 S performance versions will be the most costly to drive.
-Fuel economy of up to 34.5mpg for the 35 doesn't appear too ruinous but is likely to be hard to match in reality.
-This drops to 29.7mpg for more powerful 45 S, while CO2 emissions starting from over 189g/km put both hot GLAs firmly in the top BiK band for business drivers.
+Fuel economy of up to 32.5mpg for the 35 doesn't appear too ruinous but is likely to be hard to match in reality.
+This drops to less than 30mpg for more powerful 45 S, while the correspondingly high CO2 emissions put both hot GLAs firmly in the top BiK band for business drivers.